Peike Li · Thoughts

 Whoever names this correctly defines the next era.

 The same gap is open now around time.
 Three labs are demonstrating, from three angles, that the same modality is missing.
-None has the language to claim all three.
-Each is one-third right.
+None of them has the language to claim all three.
+Each of them is one-third right.
 Whoever finds the unified frame — the cross-clock benchmark, the single architectural story — gets to define what “time-aware LLM” means for the rest of the decade.

 My bet, in one sentence: the next frontier model card will have a row for time.